 Bottas scored 49 of Alfa Romeo's 55 points this year, helping the team secure its best championship position in a decade.
-Despite shaky reliability, Bottas made the most of Alfa Romeo's early season advantage as the team was one of the few that started the year with a chassis close to the minimum weight.
+Despite shaky reliability, Bottas made the most of Alfa Romeo's early season advantage as the team was one of the few that started the year with a chassis under the minimum weight.
 He scored 46 points in the opening nine races but then struggled to maintain momentum as the rest of the midfield caught up.

 A resurgence came at the final few rounds with points in Mexico and Brazil, which proved crucial in Alfa Romeo holding off Aston Martin for sixth place, although he also threw away a shot at more points in Austin by spinning out early in the race.
 His starts, which were often a weakness during his time at Mercedes, remain an area for improvement to allow him to capitalise on his impressive qualifying pace.

 Championship position: 19th

 There's a case for putting Albon further up this list, but it's hard to find reliable references for his performances due to the quality of his car and teammate this year.
 The Williams was unquestionably the worst car on the grid, yet Albon scored points on three occasions and featured in Q2 on eight occasions as well as a Q3 appearance in Belgium.
 He dominated teammate Nicholas Latifi, especially in qualifying where he beat him 18 times to two and had a 0.615s average advantage -- the biggest on the grid of one teammate over another.

 Qualifying record v teammate: 7-15